Contact Us for a Free Consultation (213) 542-0979

 Planting, Altering Or Concealing Physical Evidence – California Penal Code 141 PC

-I do bump up against this once in a while where people are planting or altering evidence.
-I've been doing this for twenty-five years across Los Angeles County and many other jurisdictions and this comes up in a number of different areas.
+I do encounter this occasionally, where people plant or alter evidence.
+I've been doing this for twenty-five years across Los Angeles County and many other jurisdictions, and it comes up in several different areas.
+A lot of times, I see police planting or altering evidence.
+I have represented a few police officers about this particular crime.

-When it comes to the defense of somebody who is charged with tampering with evidence, you're usually going to see a situation — assuming it's not the police who are being charged with planting or tampering with evidence — where somebody who is a family member of another person decides that they're going to start moving a crime scene around in order to help their loved one, so maybe they take a weapon or they do something else to help the defendant in the case, and then the police find out about it, then they can get you for tampering with evidence.
+When it comes to the defense of somebody who is charged with tampering with evidence, you're usually going to see a situation — assuming it's not the police who are being accused of planting or tampering with evidence — where somebody who is a family member of another person decides that they're going to start moving a crime scene around to help their loved one, so maybe they take a weapon or they do something else to help the defendant in the case.
+When the police discover it, they can get you for tampering with evidence.

-The same holds true that if you were — after a crime has occurred — to move something around or add something to the crime scene like a weapon or something else, then you could be charged with planting evidence.
+The same holds that if you were — after a crime has occurred — to move something around or add something to the crime scene, like a weapon or something else, then you could be charged with planting evidence.

-We usually don't see a lot of these cases filed because it's very difficult to prove.
-In other words, they actually need an eyewitness or some other evidence that shows that you planted or tampered with evidence and violated Penal Code Section 141 in Los Angeles.
+We usually only see a few cases filed because they are difficult to prove.
+In other words, they need an eyewitness or evidence showing you planted or tampered with evidence and violated Penal Code Section 141 in Los Angeles.

-So, if you're charged with altering evidence, any physical evidence, or planning any physical evidence in Los Angeles county – obviously you're going to want to get in front of me, because this is not a really easy crime for the prosecutors to prove and a lot of times people have some good defenses that they can utilize in defending one of these cases pursuant to Penal Code Section 141.
+So, suppose you're charged with altering any physical evidence or planning any physical evidence in Los Angeles County.
+In that case, you'll want to get in front of me because this is a challenging crime for the prosecutors to prove.
+Often, people have some excellent defenses that they can utilize to defend one of these cases under Penal Code Section 141.

 Tampering with Fingerprints or DNA Evidence

-Without the evidence, there's no way the prosecutors can prove tampering or planting evidence.
-But there are circumstances where I've seen it — and I've been doing this for twenty-five years — where someone again is messing around with a crime scene and somehow — because of fingerprints or DNA or a witness — the prosecutors and police are able to figure this out, they will then prosecute that person because they don't want anybody tampering around with evidence of a crime.
+With the evidence, the prosecutors can prove tampering or planting evidence.
+But there are circumstances where I've seen it—and I've been doing this for twenty-five years—where someone again is messing around with a crime scene, and somehow—because of fingerprints or DNA or a witness—the prosecutors and police can figure this out.
+They will then prosecute that person because they don't want anybody tampering with the evidence of a crime.

 Tampering with Evidence by Law Enforcement

-So, if you're charged with this serious crime of planting evidence, you're going to need to get an attorney immediately.
-If you're a law enforcement officer and you're charged with this, you should seek consultation as fast as possible, because once you start messing around with the fabric of our criminal justice system by planting evidence or tampering with any evidence, this is where the prosecutors and police become very angry and judges also become angry when they sentence people who tamper with evidence.
+So, if you're charged with planting evidence, you must get an attorney immediately.
+If you're a law enforcement officer and you're accused of this, you should seek consultation as fast as possible because once you start messing around with the fabric of our criminal justice system by planting evidence or tampering with any evidence, this is where the prosecutors and police become very angry, and judges also become incensed when they sentence people who tamper with evidence.

-Number one, you might partially be admitting to a crime by doing that, and number two, sometimes your words can get twisted and taken out of context and put you in a bad position where you're unable to get yourself out of it and the police are claiming that you said something that you really didn't say.
+Number one, you might partially admit to a crime by doing that.
+Number two, sometimes your words can get twisted and taken out of context, putting you in a wrong position where you cannot get yourself out of it.
+The police are claiming that you said something that you didn't say.

-Unless there's audio or videotape of your statement to the police, you've really done a disservice to yourself. ‘whether it a planting or tampering with evidence pursuant to Penal Code Section 141 or any other crime in Los Angeles.
+Unless there's audio or videotape of your statement to the police, you've done a disservice to yourself. ‘whether it is planting or tampering with evidence under Penal Code Section 141 or any other crime in Los Angeles.

 I typically see the most valuable evidence for the prosecutors and the most difficult evidence to get around for the defense is when somebody talks to the police, and they either have an audio of it, a video of it, or you've got the police claiming that you said certain things.

-Obviously, people who are charged with crimes are entitled to get their own evidence.
-They can do their own investigation.
-So, this is one potential defense in one of these prosecutions is listen, yeah, I was involved with the evidence because I was getting it for my own defense so that I can defend myself and there's certainly nothing wrong with that.
+People who are charged with crimes are entitled to get their evidence.
+They can do their investigation.
+So, one potential defense in one of these prosecutions: Listen, yeah, I was involved with the evidence because I was getting it to defend myself, and there's certainly nothing wrong with that.

-Where you get into a problem is where you actually start to try to destroy evidence, hide evidence from the police, and somehow alter certain evidence so that the police can't get it – whether it be in a computer or some other area.
+You get into a problem when you start to try to destroy evidence, hide evidence from the police, and somehow alter certain evidence so that the police can't access it—whether it be in a computer or some other area.
 So, these cases are not that easy to prove.

-When it comes to the defenses in concealing, altering or planting evidence, you really need to sit down with a seasoned criminal defense attorney.
-I've been doing this a long time.
+When it comes to the defenses of concealing, altering, or planting evidence, you really need to sit down with a seasoned criminal defense attorney.
+I've been doing this for a long time.
 I get all the information out.
-A lot of times there's a rush-to-judgment in these cases and the person is prosecuted, but they can't meet the elements of Penal Code Section 141.
+There's a rush to judgment in these cases, and the person is prosecuted, but they can't meet the elements of Penal Code Section 141.

-They're not able to show that anyone has altered anything, planted or concealed it and they're really not even able to show that the defendant has done anything wrong, but someone has told some story about them and there was a rush-to-judgment and they didn't do an investigation.
+They cannot show that anyone altered, planted, or concealed anything, and they cannot even show that the defendant did anything wrong.
+Still, someone has told some story about them, and there was a rush to judgment, and they didn't do an investigation.

-They didn't get the defendant's version of events, and so now the person is charged with a crime.
-Now you have to get a criminal defense attorney in there to fight for you – to assert your rights – to show them that they don't have a good case against you and show them that you have a defense and you can fight the case.
+They didn't get the defendant's version of events, so now the person is charged with a crime.
+Now, you have to get a criminal defense attorney in there to fight for you—to assert your rights—to show them that they don't have a good case against you and that you have a defense and can fight the case.

 Developing a Defense Strategy for Best Outcome

-What I have you do is I have you to come in the office and we go over everything.
-I encourage you to be honest so I can have a fair account of what actually happened, and then I can figure out exactly what type of a defense might apply to you and whether your case should go to jury trial, or if on the other hand, they do have some sort of evidence that you planted evidence, you altered evidence or you concealed evidence in some way, then we're going to figure out how to do damage control.
+What I have you do is I have you come in the office, and we go over everything.
+I encourage you to be honest, so I can have a fair account of what happened.
+Then I can figure out precisely what type of defense might apply to you and whether your case should go to a jury trial or if, on the other hand, they do have some evidence that you planted evidence, you altered evidence, or you concealed proof in some way.
+We're going to figure out how to do damage control.

-We're going to get your version of events across to the prosecutor and police because they don't always get the other side.
+We will send the prosecutor and police your version of events because they sometimes get the other side.
 They only get a one-sided version of what happened.
-Once your version is put in there, now they have something else to consider.
-Now they have something to think about.
+Once your version is in there, they have something else to consider.

-We get a mitigation package together and we show them – listen, here's what's really going on.
-Here's who this person really is.
+We put together a mitigation package and showed them—listen, here's what's really going on.
+Here's who this person is.
 Please don't put them in jail.
 Don't ruin their life.
 Don't ruin their career.
-Don't put a mark on their record that they can't get off.
+Please don't put a mark on their record that they can't get off.

-I have a goal in all the criminal cases I do to get you out of the criminal justice system as fast as possible, to protect your freedom, your rights, your reputation and do everything possible to get your story across and get you the best possible result.
+In all the criminal cases I handle, I aim to get you out of the criminal justice system as quickly as possible, protect your freedom, rights, and reputation, and do everything possible to get your story across and get you the best possible result.

 Menu